forksbot/aioli/README.md

 ---

 - High performance and concurrency, lightweight
+- Easy to use component system with high composability
+- Intuitive tools for working with HTTP requests
 - Horizontally scalable
-- Easy to use component system with high composability
-- Intuitive tools for working with request and response data
 - Created with [Docker](https://www.docker.com) and [Kubernetes](https://kubernetes.io) in mind
 - Licensed under MIT